HOME > MANCHESTER PRIDE INVESTIGATION

 This may be the first time you've heard some of the facts and figures mentioned on this page, even though you read many gay magazines, newspapers and websites and the local press in Manchester.
 Ask yourself why that is.

-Of course these days many journalists are rushed off their feet, with little time to do proper research and reporting, so often biased press releases end up being the source for 'news' stories.
+These days many journalists are rushed off their feet, with little time to do proper research and reporting.
+So, often, biased press releases end up being the source for 'news' stories.

-Also there is growing concern about councils and even charities publishing their own free 'newspapers' when, at the same time, proper local newspapers are closing down.
+Also there is growing concern about councils and even charities publishing their own free newspapers and magazines when, at the same time, more traditional publications are closing down.

 THE FUTURE

-There is a conflict of interest in the tourist board being so closely involved in the running of our Pride event.
-It leads to Pride being slanted towards those sections of the LGBT community and activities that are most profitable and therefore most attractive to businesses.
-Namely young gay men with a high disposable income and the consumption of alcohol.
+As far as Manchester Pride is concerned, there's a conflict of interest in the tourist board and businesses being so closely involved in the running of it.
+It leads to Pride being slanted towards those sections of the LGBT community and activities that are most profitable.

-Manchester needs a Pride that is not mainly a tourist attraction and profit machine for big business and the city council.
-One that is free, more inclusive of all LGBT people, not based entirely around alcohol and which raises more for good causes.
+Despite the introduction of the Fringe events in recent years, barriers around the gay village are unacceptable.
+Manchester needs a Pride that is free, more inclusive of all LGBT people, not based so much around alcohol and which raises more for good causes.
 There needs to be transparency and honesty, which are seriously lacking at the moment.

-Maybe 25 years from now people will look back at what we allowed to happen to our LGBT community in Manchester and our August Bank Holiday charity fundraising event and will consider it to be a mistake of giant proportions?
-Perhaps it will be seen alongside the buy-to-let property boom, fat cat bankers and corrupt politicians -- just another part of the insane orgy of commercial and personal greed that has almost destroyed Britain over the past decade?
+Maybe 25 years from now people will look back at what we allowed to happen to our LGBT community in Manchester and our August Bank Holiday charity fundraising event and will consider it to be a tragic mistake?
+Perhaps it will be seen alongside the buy-to-let property boom, bankers and corrupt politicians — just another part of the orgy of commercial and personal greed that has almost destroyed Britain over the past decade?

 PHOTOS & VIDEO